pavece/OpenHerald/README.md

 4. Fill the remaining variables

-   - Generate a random secret for the auth and fill in
+- Generate a random secret for the auth
-   - Generate a Google OAuth ID and secret then fill those in
+- Generate a Google OAuth ID and secret [Google Cloud Console](https://console.cloud.google.com/)
-   - Go to [Cloudinary](https://cloudinary.com) and get your API keys then fill in the variables
+- Go to [Cloudinary](https://cloudinary.com) and get your API keys

-5. Host the project to your desired platform (make sure to include all the env variables)
+1. Host the project to your desired platform (make sure to include all the env variables)
-6. Create super-admin user
+2. Create super-admin user
    Once running visit **yoururl.com/auth/register** and create the super admin user.
 Then you can start creating categories, articles, ads and registering new users using the single use links.